Overdrivr/PhD/README.md

 grunt
 ```

-Run the `latex` task to generate the pdf file manually
+Run the `latex` task to generate the pdf file manually.
+You should run it twice to ensure that all references are properly defined (this is due to how Latex works and is not specific to this repo).
 ```
 grunt latex
 ```